How to Take Payments on RingCX: Enterprise CCaaS Payment Integration

 Agent workflow

 From the RingCX agent desktop, the agent stays on the live call.
-When the caller is ready to pay — whether on an inbound enquiry or an outbound recovery call — the agent clicks a payment action and confirms the amount.
+When the caller is ready to pay, whether on an inbound enquiry or an outbound recovery call, the agent triggers the capture from your interface and confirms the amount.
 They never see, type, or hear the card number.
-DTMF tones are masked from recordings and from the agent's audio.
+The card is captured in the secure Twilio Pay call, so nothing reaches the agent's audio or the RingCX recording.
 The agent sees status updates (entered card, validated, processed, approved or declined) without ever entering PCI scope.
-If the call drops mid-payment, the agent can resume or send a payment link to finish the transaction asynchronously.
+If the call drops mid-payment, the agent can send a payment link to finish the transaction asynchronously.

 Customer experience